“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 Just as she said that, the close-up of the besshu’s ventral area began to move.
 More accurately, Diode had the acute sense that there was a sign—not much more than a feeling—that its posture had changed.

 The colossal fish twisted its body.
-Diode immediately pushed the thrusters on one side of the boat to full throttle and avoided a smack from the half-open fin of the explosively accelerating besshu.
+Diode immediately pushed the thrusters on one side of the boat to full throttle and avoided a slap from the half-open fin of the explosively accelerating besshu.
 Naturally, in exchange for evading it, their own positioning collapsed.

 Terra screamed.
 “Argh!
 Why do you have to be so... so contrarian!”